 IRB guidelines for Informed Consent

 The purpose of informed consent is to inform research participants about the nature of the research, the procedures involved and the risks and benefits associated with participation.
+Informed consent is to be documented by the use of a written consent form approved by the IRB and signed by the participant or participant’s legally authorized representative.

 The following elements are required in the consent document: